suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The two specified methods were selected to their maturity, different security properties, and to ensure interoperability in deployments.

-When an encrypted firmware image is sent to multiple recipients, there are different deployment options.
+When an encrypted payload is sent to multiple recipients, there are different deployment options.
 To explain these options we use the following notation: